 After dinner, the early risers hit the sack while the night owls spent the evening laughing and discovering constellations under the starry night sky.
 Basking in the darkness never got old.
 We slept soundly, lulled by the waves of the Rogue.

 I decided to experience the single ducky on my own, paddling exhilarating rapids while Steelhead jumped out of the river next to me, and Osprey circled above watching their every move.
 The water was refreshing, and the adrenaline now addicting.

 At camp, we noticed a black bear meander down from the opposite side of the river, snacking on wild blackberries and happening across a gigantic wild salmon in the water.
 He scooped it from the river and carried it to a rock, where we watched him eat his dinner — slowly savoring every bite and licking his lips.
 Meanwhile, we relaxed on the rocks sipping wine and craft beer, enjoying a real life National Geographic moment.

 At the end of our rafting journey, people began telling stories of previous adventures to pass the time on the drive back to our cars, and Dan’s words echoed in my mind — “You have to live your own adventure, otherwise you’ll be telling other people’s stories instead of your own.”
 This was certainly not going to be my last wilderness trip, and the next time I go rafting, I’ll be able to share my story about my adventure on the Rogue River.

-This essay was originally created for the O.A.R.S.
-Adventures catalog.
-For more compelling stories from other renowned writers, request your catalog copy today!
+This essay was originally created for the OARS Adventures catalog.
+For more compelling stories from other renowned writers, request a copy of our most recent catalog today!